sieve-project/sieve/README.md

 1. generating test plans
 2. executing test plans

-For step 2, we provide instructions to evaluate it in [this section](#reproducing-all-the-31-intermediate--stale--and-unobservable-state-bugs-5-hours) by executing test plans to reproduce the 31  intermediate-, stale-, and unobservable-state bugs, which takes about 5 hours.
+For step 2, we provide instructions to evaluate it in [Reproducing all the 31 intermediate-, stale-, and unobservable-state bugs (~5 hours)](#reproducing-all-the-31-intermediate--stale--and-unobservable-state-bugs-5-hours) by executing test plans to reproduce the 31  intermediate-, stale-, and unobservable-state bugs.
 This will reproduce the results in Table 3.

-For step 1, we provide instructions to evaluate it in [this section](#generating-and-reducing-test-plans-15-minutes), which takes about 15 minutes.
+For step 1, we provide instructions to evaluate it in [Generating and reducing test plans (~15 minutes)](#generating-and-reducing-test-plans-15-minutes).
 This will reproduce the results in Figure 8.

 ### Explanation of important files and folders
 We explain some important files and folders used in artifact evaluation